6.18. Permission system in NextGIS Web

 • Owner - the rule will be applied to user who created a resource

-If the ‘Propagate’ checkbox is enabled then the rule applies not only to the current resource but to child resources.
-‘Resource’ attribute allows you to set rules limitations to specific resource categories.
-In practice, it only makes sense if the ‘Propagate’ checkbox is enabled.
+If the ‘Apply to’ attribute is set to ‘This and subresources’, then the rule applies not only to the current resource but to child resources.
+This attribute also allows you to set rules limitations to specific subresource categories.

 Such a situation, if a user may change resource name but has no opportunity to read this name, is so weird and leads to inconsistent system behavior in general.
 To avoid this problem NextGIS Web has permission dependencies.